Canadian employers shed unvaccinated workers, labor lawyers in demand

 While the unvaccinated have some hopes of collecting severance pay or employment insurance, the legal advice that many are getting is that simply not wanting the shot is not grounds for a lawsuit.

-"Most people are really unhappy because they want to ... force the employer to change the policy," said Paul Champ of Champ & Associates in Ottawa, whose firm has fielded 20 to 30 calls a day from unvaccinated workers.
+"Most people are really unhappy because they want to... force the employer to change the policy," said Paul Champ of Champ & Associates in Ottawa, whose firm has fielded 20-30 calls a day from unvaccinated workers.
 "I've been very clear to people that that's not going to be successful."

 Only strict religious or medical exemptions are being accepted by most employers, who have a right to impose health and safety conditions in the workplace, Champ said.